 Unlike fiberglass boards our boards do not ding or break.
 You can ride your ULI Board directly onto the sand.

 In general, the ULI Boards, including the ULI Stand-Up Paddle Board, will roll up into a standard roller bag approximately 16″ tall x 32″ wide.
 It will be small enough to bring on a plane as your carry on.
 For more exact details contact firstname.lastname@example.org.

 After deflating the board, flip the board over with fins down.
 Begin rolling the board fins to nose so that the fins are on the inside and in contact with the deck pad.
 Once the board is completely rolled, secure the board with the supplied straps.

 No problem.
 Once inflated, you can treat the ULI Board like any other surf board.

 The ULI Boards weigh about the same as most typical fiberglass boards or are slightly lighter.

-While you can certainly store the ULI Board rolled up in the storage bag provided.
+You can store the ULI Board rolled up in the storage bag.
 The ULI Board can also remain inflated for months, however, if you prefer not to roll it.
 Just make sure to keep it away from excessive heat.